 Regular Upkeep and Repairs

 Choices made early in the construction process can greatly impact ongoing costs to maintain the campground.
 Choosing cheaper materials now will lead to higher maintenance, replacement, or upgrade costs in the near future.
 Investing in electricity consumption meters will prevent massive energy bills during intense heat waves.
 Alternately, solar powered options will also help manage electricity consumption.
-While solar energy is a huge investment upfront, it pays to explore Alberta energy efficient government incentives which can help with overall costs.
+While solar energy is a huge investment upfront, it pays to explore an incentives that can help with overall costs.

 Utilities and Services